Can You Run With Glasses On? 10 Helpful Tips For Runners With Specs

 Minimizing Irritation

-Runners who wear contact lenses while they run often complain that their eyes get dry, and that the lenses can start to burn or fall out.
-Wearing glasses, you will avoid this problem altogether.
+Runners who wear contact lenses while they run often complain that their eyes get dry and that the lenses can start to burn or fall out.
+By wearing glasses, you will avoid this problem altogether.

 A person holding fogged-up glasses.

-Of course, there are challenges to running with glasses on, such as the following:
+Of course, there are challenges to having running glasses on, such as the following:

 Bouncing